Transversal gates of the ((3,3,2)) qutrit code and local symmetries of the absolutely maximally entangled state of four qutrits: Introduction

-In \Cref{sec:QECC_uniform} we go over the necessary preliminaries on QECCs and $r$-uniform states.
+In \Cref{sec:QECC_uniform} we go over the necessary preliminaries on QECCs and uniform states.
 We define QECCs, stabilizer codes, the Pauli group $\mathcal{P}_n$, transversal gates, $r$-uniform states, AME states, and perfect tensors.
 In \Cref{sec:correspondence} we show that there exists a bijection between LU orbits of normalized perfect tensors and LU orbits of QECCs with certain parameters.
+We also state the connection between the local symmetries of an $r$-uniform state and the transversal gates of its corresponding code.
 Then we discuss connections to prior work.
-We are particularly interested in the perfect tensor $\ket{\Phi}$ and the QECC $\mathcal{C}$, which are written explicitly in terms of a fixed basis in \Cref{sec:332code}.
+We are particularly interested in the perfect tensor $\ket{\Phi}$ and the code $\mathcal{C}$, which are written explicitly in terms of a fixed basis in \Cref{sec:332code}.
 In \Cref{sec:GIT} we go over the necessary preliminaries from GIT, including the Kempf-Ness theorem and Vinberg's theory of graded Lie algebras.
 We discuss many, but not all, aspects of Vinberg's theory that have applications in QIT.
 In particular, we do not discuss the decomposition of states into semisimple and nilpotent components, which is essential in the classification of SLOCC classes \cites{ChtDjo:NormalFormsTensRanksPureStatesPureQubits,dietrich2022classification,Nurmiev_2000,di2023classification}.
-We describe in detail how $\mathfrak{e}_6$ is a $\ZZ_3$-graded Lie algebra and how the $\SL_3^{\otimes 3}$-module $(\CC^3)^{\otimes 3}$ is the grade-1 subspace of $\mathfrak{e}_6$.

-\Cref{sec:mainresults} contains our main results.
-We prove \eqref{eq:first}, give generators of the group of transversal gates on $\mathcal{C}$, and give generators of the local symmetry group $S(\ket{\Phi})$.
+We describe in detail how $\mathfrak{e}_6$ is a $\ZZ_3$-graded Lie algebra and how the $\SL_3^{\otimes 3}$-module $(\CC^3)^{\otimes 3}$ is the grade-1 subspace of $\mathfrak{e}_6$. \Cref{sec:mainresults} contains our results on $\ket{\Phi}$ and $\mathcal{C}$.
+We prove \eqref{eq:first}, give generators of the group of transversal gates on $\mathcal{C}$, and give generators of the group of local symmetries of $\ket{\Phi}$.